4GeeksAcademy/javascript-functions-exercises-tutorial/README.md

 3. [Marco Gómez (marcogonzalo)](https://github.com/marcogonzalo), contribution: (bug reports) :🐛, (translation) 🌎

-This project follows the[all-contributors](https://github.com/kentcdodds/all-contributors) specification.Contributions of any kind are welcome!
+This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
+Contributions of any kind are welcome!

 This and many other exercises are built by students as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sánchez](https://twitter.com/alesanchezr) and many other contributors.
 Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and  [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).